 The hull is built with E-QXM 4108, it is designed to optimize fiber orientation for marine hull laminates.
 This is an unbalanced quadriaxial fabric that has more fiber weight in the highest loaded angle to efficiently stiffen the unsupported panel.
 In a marine hull application, the 90-degree fiber is typically the most important orientation.
 More fiber weight is added to this angle to stiffen the shortest panel span.
 The zero degree fibers are needed for longitudinal stiffness and the +/-45 fibers are added for sheer properties.
 Mat is needed for inner laminate sheer.

 The 60" wide cloth extends up and over the tunnel radius.
 With 3 layers of 4108 in each sponson and 3 layers of 4108 on top of the tunnel, it gives the hull a 6 layer overlap on the tunnel radius.

-The bulkheads are constructed out of 1.5" medium density Airex foam core.
+The bulkheads are constructed out of 1.5" Coosa High Density foam core, the same core we use for our transom.
 The foam bulkheads are bedded in bonding putty.
 The putty is shaped at a 45 degree angle to form a fillet at the edges.

 The Airex foam core bulkheads are encapsulated with 4108 and tabbed to the hull.

 A pair of 3" PVC tubes are glassed in for rigging tubes.